Regular Separability of One Counter Automata: Decision procedure

-Our strategy is to reduce regular separability of $\A$ and $\B$ to (a kind of) reachability property in their cross-product $\V$, and then to encode this property using (multiple) systems of linear Diophantine equations.
-The number of systems will not be polynomial, however they will be all enumerable in polynomial space.
-Using the enumeration, our decision procedure will boil down to checking a suitable property of solution sets of these system.

-\myparagraph{Reduction to reachability in $\V$} Recall Corollary~\ref{cor:appr}(b) which characterizes regular non-separability by non-emptiness of the intersection of $L(\A_n)$ and $L(\B)$, for all $n > 0$, which, roughly speaking, is equivalent to a reachability property in the cross-product of NFA $\A_n$ and the \ocn $\B$, for all $n > 0$.
-We are going now to internalize the quantification over all $n$, by transferring the reachability property to the cross-product $\V$ of the two \ocn $\A$ and $\B$.
+\myparagraph{Reduction to a reachability property of $ \A\crossprod\B$} Recall Corollary~\ref{cor:appr}(b) which characterizes regular non-separability by non-emptiness of the intersection of $L(\A_n)$ and $L(\B)$, for all $n > 0$, which, roughly speaking, is equivalent to a reachability property in the \crossproduct of NFA $\A_n$ and the \ocn $\B$, for all $n > 0$.
+We are going now to internalize the quantification over all $n$, by transferring the reachability property to the \crossproduct $\V= \A\crossprod\B$ of the two \ocn $\A$ and $\B$.